michac789/Buying-Frenzy-Backend/README.md

 Explanation:

-- Login functionality using jwt \*_(for this simplistic example, it only return access token, not with refresh token)_
+- Login functionality using jwt \*_(for this simplistic example, it only return access token, not with refresh token; this approach here might raise some security concerns so it is not recommended in real practice)_
 - Request body: name, password
 - Return 200 if success, with the signed access token
 - Return 400 if it does not satisfy dto constraint (e.g., missing name or password)